 Reports on elections in Cambodia, Jordan, Kuwait, Mexico, and Rwanda.

-Excerpts from a November 2002 lecture delivered by the UN Secretary-General's Special Representative in Iraq, the late Sergio Vieira de Mello, who was killed in the August 19 bombing of UN headquarters in Baghdad.
-Excerpts from the May 25 inaugural address of Argentinian president Néstor Kirchner.
-Excerpts from a May 17 speech by Zainah Anwar,…
+Excerpts from: a November 2002 lecture delivered by the UN Secretary-General’s Special Representative in Iraq, the late Sergio Vieira de Mello; the May 25 inaugural address of Argentinian president Néstor Kirchner; a May 17 speech by Zainah Anwar, executive director of Sisters in Islam, a Kuala Lumpur-based organization that advocates a more liberal interpretation of…

 NED Democracy Awards; Vietnamese Dissident Sentenced; New Publication on Democracy in the Caucasus; Public Opinion Workshop; Liberal Democracy Conference; Evaluating Democracy in South Asia; Report on NED’s International Forum.